Our most valuable resource on this planet.

 - Prioritise these by order of their actual importance.

-- Approach the rest of the list is the same fashion.
-At the end of the day, any unfinished tasks can be transferred to a new list of six tasks for the following day.
+- Repeat for each remaining task on the list.
+At the end of this day, any unfinished tasks can be transferred to a new list of six tasks for the following day.

 - Repeat the process every working day.

 Some say that Lee also shared two other steps with Schwab, that preceded the original list: